'ROYAL NAVY MINE CLEARANCE DIVER' 'BOMB AND MINE DISPOSAL'

 Made specifically for the Royal Navy Clearance Diver (RNCD) Branch (RN insignia Badge on reverse).

-Measuring: 44mm x 3mm
+Measuring: 40mm x 3mm

 Supplied in a protective PVC pouch

 RNCD - Presently, the Royal Navy's elite Clearance Diving branch is made up of a number of diving teams and clearance diving elements, that serve onboard Mine Hunters as part of the ships weapons system.
-The core of the "branch", as it is referred to by its members is made up of the following land based diving units:
+The core of the "branch", as it is referred to by its members is made up of land based diving units:

-FDU1 provides an elite team of Clearance Divers that works alongside UK Special Forces (UKSF).
+They can provide an elite team of Clearance Divers that works alongside UK Special Forces (UKSF).
 New members are trained in Parachuting, Maritime Counter Terrorism (MCT) tactics and SDV operations.

-FDU2 comes under 3 Commando Brigade, and specialises in Very Shallow Water (VSW) beach reconnaissance operations.
-New members to FDU2 receive further training in VSW operations tactics.
-They are also required to complete additional weapons training, and Survival Evasion Resistance and Extraction (SERE) training that culminates in a resistance to interrogation phase.
-Members of FDU2 train and work regularly with other specialist elements from the UK and Foreign Militaries.
+Very Shallow Water (VSW) beach reconnaissance operations.
+New members to this team receive further training in VSW operations tactics.
+They are also required to complete additional weapons training, and Survival Evasion Resistance and Extraction (SERE) training that culminates in a resistance to interrogation phase.Members train and work regularly with other specialist elements from the UK and Foreign Militaries.

 Throughout their careers Clearance Divers will serve on a number of, if not all of the diving units within the branch, gaining a wide range of experience to take from team to team.